libcxx/Snowlake/docs/source/tutorial.rst

 ProofMethod
 ^^^^^^^^^^^

-The **ProofMethod** field is a required field that specifies the name of the C++ member function that can be used to infer types on identifiable entities.
+The **ProofMethod** field specifies the name of the C++ member function that can be used to infer types on identifiable entities.
-This is a user supplied function that needs to be a member of the synthesized C++ class in order for all the C++ to compile successfully.
+This is a user supplied function that needs to be a member of the synthesized C++ class.

 The requirement on the signature of such function is that the return value is of type specified by the `TypeClass <#typeclass>`_ field, and the parameters